Woman assaults witness who saw her steal watches from West Side Walmart, police say - NewsBreak

 Police investigating double homicide at East Side hotel

-SAN ANTONIO - Police are investigating a double homicide at an East Side hotel.
+SAN ANTONIO – A hotel employee found two victims dead from gunshot wounds at an East Side hotel.
 Police were called out around 11:30 a.m.
 Tuesday to the Travelodge off Interstate 35 North.
-Check back for more information on this developing story.
+Upon arrival, police say that the hotel employee told officers that she found the two victims...

 Man injured after the car he was in was shot at multiple times on the Southwest Side